hl7dk/kl-gateway/input/pagecontent/index.md

 - Completed interventions have a valid home care or nursing intervention code according to FSIII (Servicelov/sundhedslovlov indsats)
 - Planned interventions refer to zero or more health care or nursing conditions included in the report as reason for intervention

-#### Matter of Interest Observation
-Information about matters of interest for home care or nursing condition areas (FSIII tilstandsområder).
-It can either be a potential condition, or state that an area is not relevant.
-A matter of interest observation must contain the condition area, either home care or nursing, and the time of the observation.
-Matter of Interest Observation is optional to report.

-All changes to the matter of interest observations since the last reporting must be included in a new report, including referenced follow-up encounters.

-Free text information about area observations is not part of this reporting.

-##### Validation
-- Matter of interest observations refer to the citizen included in the report
-- Matter of interest observations have a valid matter of interest code according to FSIII (Funktionsevneområde eller helbredsområde)
-- Matter of interest observations have a timestamp for the observation

 #### General Encounters
-GeneralEncounter can be used to report a planned follow up date for Conditions, which is mandatory.
-It can also be used to report planned follow-up on PlannedInterventions and delivery of PlannedInterventions, which is optional.
+GeneralEncounter can be used to report a planned follow-up date for Conditions, which is mandatory.
+It can also be used to report delivered PlannedInterventions, which is optional.
 The encounter references the relevant Conditions and PlannedInterventions.

-The type of the encounter can be reported as a "follow-up" or a "delivery of an intervention".
-The encounter references the relevant
+The type of the encounter can be reported as a follow-up or a delivery of an intervention.

 The encounter must contain the expected start date or the actual start time.